Vue vs React

 </script>

-In React, achieving similar functionality would require more code, with explicit event handling and state management at each level of the component hierarchy.
+In React, achieving similar functionality requires the function and value to be passed, with explicit event handling and state management at each level of the component hierarchy.
+It is possible, however, to recreate the v-model pattern in React using a hook.

 Conclusion